MAJOR PROJECTS - DUE NOVEMBER 15 ANNUALLY

 Eyelevel supports 1-2 "Major Projects" every year, which are off-site, itinerant and/or time-based projects by emerging and mid-career artists.
 Eyelevel supports the mounting of our major projects through successful project grant applications, and endeavors to cover materials, travel and production costs in addition to paying CARFAC project and presentation artist fees.
-Major projects are often paired with an artist talk or small publication.
+Major projects are often paired with an artist talk or small publication and can take the form of exhibitions, research residencies, and/or performances.

 Eyelevel does not operate a formal gallery space, applications for Major Projects should consider our model of programming from an artistic and logistical standpoint.
 Eyelevel will work with selected artists to secure appropriate venues for their project, and programs 1-2 years in advance, with all major projects occurring between June and November.